Sathya (2017 Tamil film): Critical reception

-Behindwoods rated the film 2.75 out of 5 and stated, "It is undoubtedly a well-woven mystery tale but could have been a little racier".
-Indiaglitz gave 2.75 out of 5 and stated, "Pradeep Krishnamoorthy of 'Saithaan' fame has extracted solid performances from his cast and technical crew but could have worked harder on the adaptation to better results and concluded with, "Go for it for solid acting from the cast and an unpredictable screenplay replete with twists and turns".
 Thinkal Menon of The Times Of India gave 3.5 out of 5 and wrote,"Sathya is an engrossing watch which joins the list of interesting thriller films made in Tamil this year".
 Ashameera Aiyappan of The Indian Express gave 3 out of 5 and said, "The Sibiraj starrer is a gripping tale that doesn’t compromise on the narrative keeping you invested till the end".
 Sify stated, "It is Sibi Sathyaraj’s best ever performance and he is the glue that holds this film together.
 He delivers an intricate, nuanced performance that's hard to fault" and concluded that the film "deserves to be watched, especially for its masterful film-making.
 It is an intelligent edge-of-the-seat crime thriller".
 Haricharan Pudipeddi of Hindustan Times gave 3 out of 5 and stated, "Sathya, more or less, succeeds in what Kshanam did with the audience.
 It does you take you by surprise and the impact can be felt strongly if you’ve not seen the original".
 Anupama Subramanian of Deccan Chronicle gave 4 out of 5 and said, "Technically, Simon K King’s alluring songs and superb BGM and Arunmani Palani’s brilliant cinematography elevate the film topnotch.
 A well made gripping thriller, which is not to be missed".
-A critic from Filmibeat.com gave 3 out of 5 and wrote, "It is always risky to remake a film, especially if it is a thriller.
-But, Pradeep Krishnamoorthy has done a good job by remaking the Telugu movie Kshanam without losing the essence of the movie.
-He has been successful in keeping the audiences guessing till the climax with his flawless making".